DevilMusic2028/EQUIOPTIONS/README.md

 # Todo:

 Overall:
+- Favicon, Header logo ?
-- Language changes, updates from DeepSeek
+- Content updates ?
-- Backgrounds and colors
+- Backgrounds ?

 - Perfectionist details
 - Remove redundancy, cleanup
 - make fallbacks for all possible
 - separate this readme from the todo

-Hero/Header section:
-- Header Equioptions -> EQ
-- Tagline in two lines
-- Investors/Listings page on two endpoints
-- Place these endpoints visibly on hero section
+- MOVE to REACT as platform/listings pages come in.

 About section:
 - Left justified w/ diagram-image